allianz/ng-aquila/projects/ng-aquila/src/sidebar/sidebar.md

 ### Resizeable Side navigation with Tree

+[nxTree](./documentation/tree/overview) is designed to work in conjunction with the Sidebar.
+It is heavily inspired my the Angular Material Flat Tree.
+For an in depth documentation see [material.angular.io](https://material.angular.io/components/tree/overview).

 A `<nx-sidebar>` can be resized by dragging the right edge when the option `resizeable` is set.

 <!-- example(sidebar-resizeable) -->